kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 ## Storage LimitRanges

-You can enforce  min/max  size  of [storage resources](/docs/concepts/storage/persistent-volumes/) that can be requested by each PersistentVolumeClain in a namespace using a LimitRange.
+You can enforce  minimum and maximum  size  of [storage resources](/docs/concepts/storage/persistent-volumes/) that can be requested by each PersistentVolumeClaim in a namespace using a LimitRange.

 {{< codenew file="admin/resource/storagelimits.yaml" >}}